anaef/nginx-lws/.devcontainer/README.md

 # NGINX LWS DevContainer

-The DevContainer uses Ubuntu 24.04, NGINX 1.24.0, Lua 5.4, and GCC.
+The DevContainer uses Ubuntu 26.04, NGINX 1.28.3, Lua 5.4, and GCC.
+Lua 5.1 through 5.5 are
+installed for compatibility testing, with Lua 5.4 used by default.
 The repository is mounted at `/workspaces/nginx-lws`; all NGINX sources, builds, installations, runtime state, and logs are disposable container data.